zhadtech/hugo-theme-til/README.md

 it easy to record and share knowledge that doesn’t need a full blog post.
 Perfect for quick tips, insights, and discoveries.

-Check out the theme demo at <https://michenriksen.com/til-example-site>.
+Check out the theme demo at <https://michenriksen.com/til-example-site> or [browse the repository] to see how it's set up.

 > [!NOTE]
 > This theme is in beta and is not yet feature-complete.
 Bugs and quirks may still be present.
 Check back regularly for updates with new features and bug fixes!